 What a prospect does on your site can provide vital information about their interest.

-The most significant divide is between behaviors that indicate they are simply browsing your site versus visiting your website with the intent of making a purchase.
+The most significant divide is between behaviors that indicate they are simply browsing your site versus those that indicate they are visiting your website with the intent to make a purchase.

 There are other interactions with your website that Leadfeeder can help you track.

-These are also essential for establishing a lead score, as well as identifying where on the buyer's journey your prospect is.
+These are also essential for establishing a lead score and identifying where on the buyer's journey your prospect is.
 Different actions indicate different points on that journey.

-For instance, looking through blog content shows they must still be gathering information, while reviewing product pages means they're closer to making a purchase.
+For instance, looking through blog content shows they're still gathering information, while reviewing product pages indicates they're closer to making a purchase.

 The impact of content marketing

-Content marketing is a powerful tool, no matter what point a prospect is on their buyer's journey.
+Content marketing is a powerful tool, no matter where a prospect is in their buyer's journey.

 It is especially effective in the beginning as a way to educate people and draw them into your sales funnel.
 Smart prospects are out their sucking up as much information as possible — so feed them what they want and need.